Kirby's Dream Land 3: Development

 Kirby's Dream Land 3 uses a mode of the SNES termed "pseudo high-resolution" (which allows for color blending between two adjacent pixels) to blend dithered sprites.

 The cartridge includes an SA-1 coprocessor chip.

 Reception

-Kirby's Dream Land 3 received mixed to positive reception from both critics and fans.
+Kirby's Dream Land 3 received mixed reception from both critics and fans.
 GameRankings gave the SNES version an aggregated score of 66.25% based on four reviews.
 IGN gave Dream Land 3 a fairly positive review of the Virtual Console re-release, "It's not Super Star.
 But once you get past that, you can appreciate Dream Land 3 for what it is -- a direct, numbered follow-up to the series that started on the Game Boy."
 Nintendo Life initially gave the game a 6 out of 10, criticizing the lack of difficulty but praising the stylized graphics.
 However, a different reviewer for the same website gave the Virtual Console re-release a 7 out of 10, calling Dream Land 3 a "lovable gaming experience" and a "worthy sequel."
+Nintendo World Report gave the game a 9 out of 10, praising its graphics and music.
 IGN ranked the game 62nd on their "Top 100 SNES Games of All Time."